Treatment

 Your hospital physiotherapist might be able to help you plan an exercise programme that suits your needs.

 You might feel more tired if you have trouble sleeping at night.
+Some medicines like can also cause difficulty sleeping.
 It can help to change a few things about when and where you sleep.

-You might have bone pain if your cancer has spread to your bones.
+It is common to have pain if your cancer has spread to your bones.
 Your bones might be weaker, so they could break more easily.
+Treating the cancer helps to control bone damage and pain.

-You might feel breathless if your cancer has spread to your lungs or if you have low red blood cell levels (anaemia).
+You might feel breathless if the cancer has spread to your lungs or if you have anaemia.
 You can learn breathing techniques that can help.
-You might need a blood transfusion to give you red blood cells if you have anaemia.
+You might need a to give you red blood cells if you have anaemia.

 Tell your doctor or nurse if you feel breathless.
 They can prescribe medicines to make your breathing easier.

-You might have problems passing wee (urine) if your cancer presses on the tube that carries urine from the bladder (urethra).
+You might have problems passing wee (urine) if your cancer presses on the .
 Also, if your cancer spreads to your urethra and bladder this can make it difficult to pass urine.

 You might: